Finding Our Way Out of Their Boxes

 Politics has colored our world black and white.
 As a 41-year-old woman born to a black father and white mother, the current state of how politics is screwing with our self-awareness even blows me away.

 Growing up when you didn’t see biracial families in every other commercial, how I related to one side of my family vs. the other never occurred to me.
 It wasn’t my black father and my white mother.
-They were mom and dad.
-Back then, my family wasn’t typical, but I never noticed.
-They were my family, and loving them was just plain common sense.
+They were mom and dad, and loving them was as natural as breathing.

 There was never a need to compartmentalize my experiences with one side of my family vs. the other.
 Fast forward to today’s political environment.

 You cannot appreciate law enforcement, and see the validity in officers, (especially from non-minority communities), going through diversity training.